BgeeDB/bgee-unil/src/markdown/support/present_absent-expression-calls/Expression_call_search.md

   * Removing a condition parameter, for example "Strain", will integrate all strain data for a particular anatomical localization, developmental and life stage, and sex, into one singular call per gene.

 * **Call type**: Limit to presence or absence of expression calls.
-"Present" means expression level significantly above background transcriptional noise, "absent" means that the level of expression is equal to or below the background noise.
+"Present" means expression level significantly above background transcriptional noise, "absent" means that the level of expression is not significantly different from the background noise.

 * **Data Quality**: The minimum level of quality in support of the expression call.
 This level is determined by the FDR-corrected p-values of the statistical test for significant expression of the gene in the reported condition,